planetofsoundrockschool/planetofsoundrockschool.github.io/WARP.md

 │   ├── main.js
 │   ├── dark-mode.js      # Dark mode toggle functionality
 │   └── accessibility-aaa.js
-├── *.md                  # Content pages (index, about, programs, etc.)
+├── *.njk                # Content pages (index, about, programs, etc.)
 └── assets/               # Static assets (copied during build)
 ```

 ### Content Management
-- Each page is a Markdown file with YAML frontmatter
+- Each page is a Nunjucks (.njk) file with YAML frontmatter
 - Navigation is configured via `eleventyNavigation` in frontmatter
 - All pages extend `base.njk` layout
 - Site uses semantic HTML with Bootstrap classes
+- Markdown is only used for specific content sections in DecapCMS components

 ### Styling System
 - **CSS Variables**: Custom properties defined in `:root` for brand colors